okatsn/ML_shortnote/meeting/meeting_highlight.md

 - wind speed
 - solar radiation
 - use calculated (not observed) `SWC_10cm` as input feature to predict `SWC_30cm`

-### TODO: Try model composition
-- one model for absolute SWC nowscast, one for predicting SWC increment
-- one model that learns from the data of the entire year (or season); one for the recent month

-### TODO: better imputation
-- it is OK to impute data in testing phase with mean
-- for training dataset, after series to supervised, delete all rows that has missing value; `series2supervise` has to allow missing (or NaN)

-### todo: less important
-- record the necessary information about series-to-supervised process that we can restore `Xtrain`,`Xtest`,`ytrain`,`ytest` from input features' name (and its order) from the original data.

 ## Log